Menu

 • See the classroom layout and identify preferential seating

-• Determine where spare batteries will be kept and where the remote microphone system will be charged
+• Determine where spare batteries will be kept and where the RM system will be charged

 • Provide teachers with any prepared materials (like an information sheet or videos)